zer0cache/matic-docs/docs/supernets/bridge/checkpoint.md

   - checkpoint
 ---

-A user sends a transaction to an exit contract which generates a `sidechain` exit event.
+A user sends a transaction to an exit contract which generates a `childchain` exit event.

 The exit root is sent into a `rootchain` contract called